You’re trying to fix something.

-Most inclusion work focuses on one issue at a time.
+Most inclusion work tries to fix life one issue at a time.

 The MosaiQs